TypeScript RPC Customization

 import { createRPC } from '../../src/lib/createRPC';

-, it will return a disposable async iterable. - For other content-types, it will return the
+application/jsonlorapplication/jsonlines, it returns a disposable async iterable. - For other content types, it returns the

-object, where you can access text or binary data.
+Responseobject as-is, letting you access text or binary data.

-It also can handle custom options that are passed to the RPC method.
+It can also process custom per-call options passed to RPC methods.

 import { UserRPC } from 'vovk-client';